 - Relying on improper data

-- “Cherry picking” the data to support an already-formed and often biased opinion, instead of allowing the evidence and test results to drive the conclusions
+- “Cherry picking” the data to support an already-formed and often biased opinion instead of allowing the evidence and test results to drive the conclusions

 If mental health is an issue in your divorce or custody case, you must hire an attorney who is experienced in working with psychologists and forensic psychological evaluators.
-If your attorney does not understand how these reports are supposed to be prepared, s/he won’t understand how to defend a good one or attack a bad one.
-Your attorney needs to know enough about psychological evaluations to be able to assess the quality of the report, and review the raw data to determine whether there are any obvious mistakes, to review the testing process to determine whether there are any obvious procedural flaws, and to ask the right questions to connect the dots between the data and the procedure and the results of the evaluation.
+If your attorney does not understand how these reports work, s/he won’t understand how to defend a good one or attack a bad one.
+Your attorney needs to know enough about psychological evaluations to be able to assess the quality of the respond and review the raw data to determine whether there are any obvious mistakes, to review the testing process to determine whether there are any obvious procedural flaws, and to ask the right questions to connect the dots between the data and the procedure and the results of the evaluation.
 Your lawyer needs to have sufficient respect from psychologists to be able to ask pointed questions and get straight answers.
 S/he needs to know who the good evaluators are, and who to avoid, given the specific issues in your case.
 And s/he needs to be able to present the evaluator’s report and testimony effectively to the court.

-At Held Law Firm, attorney Margaret Held typically reviews and prepares cases that involve custody and psychological evaluations, due to her experience and the specific, specialized knowledge and experience such preparation takes.
-Margaret has examined the work product of every qualified (and a few unqualified) custody and mental health evaluators in Knox and the surrounding counties.
+At Held Law Firm, attorney Margaret Held typically reviews and prepares cases that involve custody and psychological evaluations due to her experience and the specific, specialized knowledge and experience such preparation takes.
+Margaret has examined the work product of every qualified (and a few unqualified) custody and mental health evaluators in Knox County and many of the evaluators in the surrounding counties.
 She has reviewed and analyzed numerous mental health evaluations and the raw data supporting those evaluations in the context of her child custody work and knows what to look for, what to attack, who to hire, and who to avoid.
 She has assisted numerous evaluators in the preparation of their testimony and cross-examined many more.
 If one of the parents in your custody case has a mental health issue, Held Law Firm may be the best firm for your family.

 If you’re ready to schedule a case assessment with Margaret Held or another Held Law Firm attorney, call (865) 685-4780 to make an appointment.